Get to know the stars of the future with us

 The European Concert Hall Organisation’s (ECHO) series introducing young artists returns with a new season featuring, as usual, the most promising fresh talents.
 These concerts give you a chance to be among the first to hear the young musicians whose concerts are likely to be sold out very quickly in a few years.
 Moreover, each event also features the premiere of a contemporary piece.
 First on the programme is the Goldmund Quartet, named after the character from Hesse’s novel.
 The group performed and enchanted audiences in many international competitions, including the Melbourne International Chamber Music Competition and the ARD’s competition in Munich.

 German trumpet player Simon Höfele is the last the performer in the series.
 He won prizes in many international competitions, and performed as a soloist with some of the world’s most celebrated orchestras.
-Estonian pianist Kärt Ruubel will also play a prominent role in the concert, performing a piece by fellow countryman Arvo Pärt and another one by Prokofiev.
+German pianist Frank Dupree will also play a prominent role in the concert, performing a some pieces by Debussy and Kapustin.